 blood in urine

-If you develop a rash or changes in the appearance of your skin along with any of the following symptoms, stop taking atazanavir and call your doctor immediately or get emergency medical treatment:
+If you develop a severe rash with any of the following symptoms, stop taking atazanavir and call your doctor immediately or get emergency medical treatment:

 general ill feeling or 'flu-like' symptoms